nawaf-alsowadi/Foundations/New_Notes/Networking/TCP IP Model & Protocols & Ports.md

 |Network Access|Ethernet, Wi-Fi, PPP, Frame Relay|

 ## 3-Way Handshake
-Recalling [[OSI Model#Transport Layer]] & [[OSI Model#TCP Header]], TCP must establish a connection before the sending of the data begin.
+Recalling [[OSI Model Layers#Transport Layer]] & [[OSI Model Layers#TCP Header]], TCP must establish a connection before the sending of the data begin.
 In order to establish the connection, a series of packets must be sent in the following order.
 ![[67dc0504ffa42cac0579cfeb64227ccb.svg]]
 ![[6d8fe891-e992-42b7-a735-6ee2aeb7902b_2107x1318.webp]]
-More information about the packets in [[OSI Model#Flags]].
+More information about the packets in [[OSI Model Layers#Flags]].
 *Note: Server do not ack every packet received, it instead use cumulative acks and delayed acks to optimize performance.
 So, it sends one ack for multiple received packets (usually 2 segments of data after slicing if needed, default behavior and can be customized) / after (usually) around ~200 ms if it is one segment, to let more data to arrive first and reduce overhead.*

 Both parties must agree on the **same** **random Initial Sequence Number (ISN)** then increment it by 1 after each message.
 For example: